Job Titles

 Department of Archaeology

 Dr Adam D. Hunt received his PhD in 2024 from the University of Zürich, for his dissertation titled ‘Evolving Evolutionary Psychiatry and Explaining Neurodiversity’.
 He has been researching evolutionary psychiatry since 2016, following a BA and MA concentrating on the philosophy of science.
-He has published several papers on evolutionary approaches to autism and neurodiversity, addiction, and the integration of evolutionary perspectives into medicine and psychiatry, and is working on his first book.
-He has organized symposia, workshops, and a special issue in the journal Evolution, Medicine and Public Health (where he is an associate editor) on mental health in non-industrialized populations.
-Dr Hunt is actively involved in academic societies, including roles with the International Society for Evolution, Medicine and Public Health and the Royal College of Psychiatrists' Evolutionary Psychiatry Special Interest Group.
+He has published several papers with topics ranging from evolutionary approaches to autism and neurodiversity, addiction, the integration of evolutionary perspectives into medicine and psychiatry.
+His first book 'The Specialised Mind' will be published by Pangrave-Macmillan in Spring 2027.
+He has organized symposia, workshops, and a special issue on mental health in non-industrialized populations in the journal Evolution, Medicine and Public Health (where he is an associate editor).
+Dr Hunt is actively involved in academic societies, including roles with the International Society for Evolution, Medicine and Public Health, the Royal College of Psychiatrists' Evolutionary Psychiatry Special Interest Group, and the Foundation for Evolution and Mental Health.
 His research fellowship is being funded by the Swiss National Science Foundation.

 Dr Hunt’s previous research concentrated primarily on strengthening the theoretical foundations of evolutionary psychiatry and explaining neurodiversity evolutionarily; his current research is directed at assessing the practical consequences of evolutionary perspectives on mental health, particularly via destigmatising and altering patient and public attitudes.